Join the access to justice movement

-Acknowledging that Canada was increasingly failing to deliver access to justice to its citizens, the Chief Justice of Canada, Beverley McLachlin established the Action Committee, chaired by Justice Thomas Cromwell, and including justice sector leaders from across the country.
-After years of hard work, the Action Committee produced in October 2103 a Roadmap for Change.
+Acknowledging that Canada was increasingly failing to deliver access to justice to its citizens, the former Chief Justice of Canada, Beverley McLachlin established the Action Committee that included justice sector leaders from across the country.
+After years of hard work, the Action Committee produced in October 2013 a Roadmap for Change.
 This is a call for action, and A2JBC is BC’s response to this call.
+Former Chief Justice Beverley McLachlin is now the Chair of the Action Committee.

 A national public awareness campaign is underway.
 The campaign, “Justice for All”, is designed to increase the public’s awareness and interest in justice issues and to connect them to local public legal education and access to justice initiatives.
 The goal is to encourage the public to better understand why the civil and family justice systems should matter to them.
 It is also designed to benefit all of those persons and organizations working to advance access to justice by offering a better understanding of the public’s perception of access to justice issues.